suatatan/suatatan.github.io/_posts/2023-05-01-are-you-still-using-print-for-logging-you-should-use-loguru.md

 ---
+date: 2023-05-01
 layout: post
-title: "Are you still using \"print\" for logging?
-You should use Loguru"
-date: 2023-05-01
 tags:
+- bilgisayar
+- english
-  - "bilgisayar"
+- longread
-  - "english"
+- python
-  - "python"
+- technology
+title: Are you still using "print" for logging?
+You should use Loguru
 ---

 Logging is a crucial aspect of software development.
 It helps developers debug and understand the behaviour of their applications by capturing useful information at runtime.
 In Python, the standard logging module provides a basic framework for logging, but it can be cumbersome to use and lacks some essential features.
 This is where Loguru comes in.